-Expats looking for accommodation in Brisbane can make their task a great deal easier by having a clear, yet somewhat flexible, idea of what they're looking for in terms of location, price and size.
+Expats looking for accommodation can make their task a great deal easier by having a clear, yet somewhat flexible, idea of what they're looking for in terms of location, price and size.

-There are a few different options for types of accommodation in Brisbane.
-There are apartments (known locally as flats), units (small modern houses), and traditional "Queenslanders" (one- or two-storey weatherboard houses with verandas).
+There are a few different types of accommodation in Brisbane.
+These include apartments (known locally as 'flats'), units (small modern houses), and traditional ‘Queenslanders’ (one or two-storey weatherboard houses with verandas).

 The majority of properties are rented unfurnished, and even the most expensive rental properties rarely come with built-in white label appliances, such as a fridge or washing machine.